CPIGroup/3d-Camera-scanDimensions/README.md

 ## Description

-The purpose of this project is to use off the shelf commerical 3d cameras in determining a box's dimensions quickly and within a reasonable amount of accuracy.
+The purpose of this project is to use off the shelf commercial 3d cameras in determining a box's dimensions quickly and within a reasonable amount of accuracy.
 The initial use cases revolve around warehouse operations.

 ### Use Cases include
 * Obtaining accurate shipping dimensions of parcels